 A prime reason for their success was Jim Bishop who was an advocate for fitness.
 He recruited players who could execute his fast break strategy.
 Eventually he went on to be involved with the Detroit Red Wings of the NHL and also to help start a pro lacrosse league.
 His team, the Green Gaels won the Minto Cup, the Junior lacrosse championship for Canada 7 times and had been voted Canada's top amateur team a few times.

-The Green Gaels eventually became boring, not because they lost any skill, but because they won so games often by lopsided scores that there was little dramatic tension in most of their games.
+The Green Gaels eventually became boring, not because they lost any skill, but because they won so many games often by lopsided scores that there was little dramatic tension in most of their games.
 There was still excitement at how they could work a fast break and the skills of all the players.

 After a few years of watching the Junior Green Gaels I watched the senior Brooklin Redmen and saw what most people see about lacrosse.
 Although demanding a high level of skill it can be rougher than hockey.
 These games tended to be lower scoring, but in some ways just as exciting.